Adding a splash of warm spring color to the front door is such a welcome sight, and these hanging succulents in a thrifted metal basket do it well!

 This could quite possibly be the easiest upcycle ever.
 If you need a quick project fix, this just might be it.

-Six simple steps is all it took to transform a sad little tin hanging basket into a spring succulent hanger for that bare front door:
+Six simple steps are all it took to transform a sad little tin hanging basket into a spring succulent hanger for that bare front door:

 I found the hanging tin at a thrift store a few months ago.

-In the meantime, I found a rack of gorgeous faux succulents at Hobby Lobby, and my plans changed – which often happens with these projects.
+In the meantime, I found a rack of gorgeous faux succulents, and my plans changed – which often happens with these projects.

 Paint and Paint